-Southern Illinois District Court vs, Mr. Leslie Jones (results in the next sub-section).
+Southern Illinois District Court vs, Mr. Leslie Jones (results below in sub-section).

 As Geoff Donaldson sprinted across a barren southern Illinois crop field at dusk on January 26, 2007, he breathed aloud a prayer: "Lord, please make me invisible."